 - For students who have completed their first term (having completed at least one course but attempted less than 12 credit hours): the student's cumulative grade point average (GPA) is 1.95* or lower.
 This student must raise his or her GPA by the semester that he or she meets or exceeds 12 hours of coursework in an official program or be administratively withdrawn from his or her program. (*1.75 for MAC students in the residential program)

-If the student continues not to meet SAP standards as outlined above, they may be placed on suspension for federal student loans or VA benefits, or administratively withdrawn from their program by the seminary.
+In addition to the seminary's policy for SAP, if a student continues does not meet SAP standards as outlined above, they may be placed on suspension for federal student loans, scholarships, Tuition and VA benefits, or administratively withdrawn from their program by the seminary.